Table of contents

 At the top of the interface, you’ll find quick-access tools for toggling Light/Dark Mode, accessing Support, Previewing the form, and enabling Full Screen view (you can also press F11 for a distraction-free workspace).

-On the left panel, under the General category, you’ll see all available field types — Text, Email, Number, Paragraph, Phone, Website/Url, Name, Address, and Radio Button.
-Some options like Dropdown or Checkbox are marked as Soon and will arrive in future updates.
+On the left panel, the General category expands automatically, showing all available field types: Text, Email, Number, Paragraph, Phone, Website/URL, Name, Address, Radio Button, Checkbox, Dropdown, Rating, and HTML.
+You may also notice options marked as Soon, which will be available in future updates.

-To build your form, drag a field from the left panel into the main form area.
-You can also click a field once to add it automatically below the last one.
-Once a new field is added, the form automatically scrolls down so the new field is in view.
+To build your form, drag a field from the left panel into the form area, or click a field once to automatically add it below the last one.
+When a new field is added, the form scrolls down to keep it in view.

 Fields in IvyForms are not limited to a single vertical layout.
-You can resize fields to control their width and place multiple fields next to each other in the same row.
-This makes it easy to create multi-column layouts.
-Currently, up to five fields can be placed in a single row.
-When all five slots are used, the fields are evenly sized; with fewer fields, their widths can be adjusted manually.
+You can resize fields to adjust their width and place multiple fields side by side within the same row, making it easy to create multi-column layouts.
+Up to five fields can be placed in a single row.
+When all five positions are filled, fields are evenly sized; with fewer fields, their widths can be adjusted manually.

 You can reorder fields by dragging them up or down, move them within the same row by dragging left or right, and edit their labels or placeholders by clicking on each field once it’s added.